Communication & social skills

 • respectful disagreement

+You can model this in your conversations with your child and your conversations with other people as well.
 You could also record a video of yourself or your child modelling good communication and social skills.
 Your child can then re-watch the video as many times as they need to learn the skill.
 This is called video modelling and can be particularly useful for children with autism who may find face-to-face social situations confronting.

 Create opportunities for your child to practice their communication and social skills

 Support your child to practise using their communication and social skills at home by involving them in family conversations.
 You can focus on the key skills that your child needs to work on.
 Praise them for things they did well.
 Repeat key messages for things that still need improvement.
 As their skills develop, they can practice in more diverse and difficult situations.
+You can also talk to your child’s teachers about how they can reinforce the same messages in the classroom.

 Use resources to communicate about puberty